Bakasuran: Music

-Reception
+Release and reception

 The film was released on 17 February 2023.

 Logesh Balachandran of The Times of India noted the film's "okayish message is let down by preachy and predictable writing" and that "as for the screenplay, it is pretty direct and despite being an investigative thriller, predictable for the most part".
 Rating the film 2/5, Sudhir Srinivasan from Cinema Express noted "the film identifies the right problems, offers superficial solutions, vilifies the wrong things, and exposes its own skewed perceptions" while also pointing out the ironical 'Item song' in the film which supposedly cares about women.
 Haricharan Pudipeddi of Hindustan Times called the film "problematic".